All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-This day was filled with exploring the city, visiting the Amsterdam House of Prayer, checking out the YWAM base and meeting up with some of my sister's friends.
+This day was filled with exploring the city, visiting the Amsterdam House of Prayer, checking out the YWAM base and meeting up with friends.
 I kept it low key, since I still wasn't feeling 100% yet.
 The temperature had dropped so much the weekend I arrived and I had caught a cold.
 None the less, Amsterdam is busy, beautiful, clean, and full of young people.

 _